Our vision for the future of Tropic: agent observability, expanded integrations, chaos testing, security hardening, and standards interoperability.

 This document will live on our docs site and be available as a downloadable PDF.

-We're moving to Cedar (Amazon's open-source policy language) as the underlying policy engine.
+Cedar policy enforcement is live.
+Tropic now compiles agent guardrails to Cedar (Amazon's open-source policy language) as the underlying policy engine.
 Cedar policies are formally verifiable, support hierarchical resource models, and can express complex authorization logic that plaintext rules cannot.

 A fundamental problem with LLM-based security: are your controls actually deterministic?
 If you tell an agent "never execute rm -rf /", does it obey 100% of the time?
 99.9%?
 98%?
 The answer depends on input length, model choice, prompt position, and a dozen other variables.